nf-core/raredisease/docs/usage.md

 #### Samplesheet

-A samplesheet is used to pass the information about the sample(s), such as the path to the FASTQ files and other meta data (sex, phenotype, etc.,) to the pipeline in csv format.
+A samplesheet is used to provide information about the sample(s) to the pipeline in CSV format, including the path to the FASTQ files and other metadata such as sex and phenotype.

-nf-core/raredisease will auto-detect whether a sample is single- or paired-end using the information provided in the samplesheet.
-The pedigree information in the samplesheet (sex and phenotype) should be provided as they would be for a [ped file](https://gatk.broadinstitute.org/hc/en-us/articles/360035531972-PED-Pedigree-format) (i.e. 1 for male, 2 for female, other for unknown).
+The nf-core/raredisease pipeline accepts FASTQ files, SPRING files, or BAM files as input.
+Currently, the pipeline does not support single-end data from Illumina.
+The pedigree information in the samplesheet (sex and phenotype) should be provided in the same format as a [PED file](https://gatk.broadinstitute.org/hc/en-us/articles/360035531972-PED-Pedigree-format), with sex indicated as 1 for male, 2 for female, and other for unknown.

 | Fields        | Description                                                                                                                                                                                                               |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |